trungdq88/react-router-page-transition/README.md

     ```

 ## Callback on children component
 `PageTransition` component will call a several callbacks to its child component to provide useful data for the animation.
-Child components are changed via React Router when the route change.
+Child components are changed via React Router when the route change. **Notice:** all these callbacks will be called in a **Promise chain**, so if you are handleing async tasks inside the callback (for example `setState`), make sure you **return a Promise** to make everything work properly.

 - **onTransitionWillStart(data)**: before the transition starts (before `transition-appear-active` class is added). `data` is the variable received from the `data` property of `PageTransition`.
 - **transitionManuallyStart(data)**: if you don't use `transition-appear-active` class in CSS to animate your page, you can define this method in the child component to do the animation mannually. `transition-appear-active` will not be added to the child's DOM when this method exists.